MmCopyVirtualMemory/Vulnr/README.md

 # Vulnr
-Python script to detect running vulnerable drivers for privilege escalation.
+Python script to detect running vulnerable drivers for privilege escalation using the loldrivers api.

 ```py
 import win32com.client